GLOBAL MARKETS-World shares attempt bounce after worst week in two years

 Given it was fears of faster inflation - and more aggressive rate rises - that triggered the global rout in the first place, an above-forecast figure could well spark a fresh selloff in stocks and bonds.

-Nor have central bankers exhibited much concern over the equity rout, indicating they intend to push on with plans to tighten monetary policy this year.
+Central bankers have not exhibited much concern over the equity rout, indicating they intend to push on with plans to tighten monetary policy this year.

-Societe Generale analysts said the risk sentiment bounce was being countered by the steeper U.S. Treasury curve but the soft dollar showed the former had the upper hand at present.
+Societe Generale said the risk bounce was being countered by the steeper U.S. bond curve but the soft dollar showed the former currently had the upper hand.

-The gap between short- and long-dated U.S. yields rose to the widest in more than three months - the so-called curve steepening indicating higher inflation expectations and economic activity.
+The gap between short- and long-dated U.S. yields is at the widest in more than three months - the so-called curve steepening which indicates higher inflation expectations and economic activity.

 “If a better risk mood just encourages 10-year Treasuries to spike up through 2.9 percent, it seems unlikely that we will see equities bounce too far and by the same token, it’s too early to sell dollars,” Societe Generale warned clients.

-Sterling meanwhile inched higher, off the three-week lows hit last week but stayed fragile, given signs of a shaky economy and a rocky Brexit process .
+Sterling meanwhile inched higher, off last week’s three-week lows but Britain’s shaky economy and rocky Brexit process kept it fragile.

-Monday’s more cheerful market mood also lifted commodities, with Brent crude futures rising one percent after last week’s 9 percent fall, copper bouncing off two-month lows and gold up 0.4 percent and trading well off five-week lows.
+Monday’s more cheerful market mood also lifted commodities, with Brent crude futures rising two percent after last week’s 9 percent fall, copper bouncing off two-month lows and gold up 0.2 percent, well off five-week troughs.

-Reporting by Sujata Rao; additional reporting by Dhara Ranasinghe in London and Wayne Cole in Sydney; Editing by Toby Chopra
+Reporting by Sujata Rao; additional reporting by Dhara Ranasinghe and Ritvik Carvalho in London; Wayne Cole in Sydney; Editing by Alison Williams